 - Africa consists of 54 countries.
 Note: Africa is NOT a country but a continent.

 - Africa’s total size is roughly 11.7 square miles, representing about a fifth of the earth’s total landmass.
-This makes it larger than India, China, Mexico, and USA’s and a huge chunk of Europe combined.
+This makes it larger than India, China, Mexico, and the USA’s and a huge chunk of Europe combined.

 - World civilization began in Africa.
 The Pharaonic civilization of ancient Egypt is the oldest literate civilization.
 According to historical records, the Egyptian state dates back to about 3300 B.C.

 - Africa is the most centrally located continent in the world.
 Both the prime meridian (0 degrees longitude), and the equator (0 degrees latitude) cut across it.

 - Nigeria has the highest population (154.7 million people) in Africa.
 This represents 18% of Africa’s total population.

 - South Africa has the highest GDP (($182 billion) in Africa.
 Guinea Bissau has the lowest at $230 million.

 - The largest island in Africa, located in the Indian Ocean (off Africa’s East Coast) in Madagascar.
 It is also the fourth largest in the world.